sheriecarter/public-library-app/1_users_and_auth.md

 Rails.application.routes.draw do
   ...
-  get "/login", to: "sessions#new" get "/logout", to: "sessions#destroy" # <-- strictly speaking this isn't RESTful (it should be a DELETE not GET), but it's super convenient to do it this way post "/sessions", to: "sessions#create" end
+  get "/login", to: "sessions#new" get "/logout", to: "sessions#destroy"
+  post "/sessions", to: "sessions#create" end
 ```

 We decide to use `sessions#destroy` because all of the information that's keeping a user logged in is in the user's session.

+Strictly speaking, it isn't RESTful to do a destroy with the `GET` method (it should be `DELETE`).
+However, it's super convenient to do log out this way so we can add a log out link on each page.

 The `sessions#destroy` controller action needs to clear the `user_id` from the session: